How much does an Accountant charge?

 - Payroll processing

 - Annual Financial statements including profit and loss accounts and balance sheet

 - Annual Directors Return

-Businesses may need an accountant because they need help with their annual compliance obligations to Revenue and the Companies Registration Office (CRO).
+Businesses usually outsource their accountancy duties because they need help with their annual compliance obligations to Revenue and the Companies Registration Office (CRO).

 Not all entrepreneurs have time to take care of their own accounts, so they outsource to a professional.

 For Limited Companies, this includes preparing financial statements and preparing a Corporation Tax return.
 For Sole Traders, this includes filing their annual tax return.

 Businesses may also require VAT returns, rental income returns, Director’s Returns, payroll processing, or tax advice.